Calvary Lutheran Church

 A. Board Members – The Policy and Governance Board shall consist of five voting members elected by the Voters’ Assembly who shall consist of the Chairman, Vice Chairman, Secretary, and two members at large.
 The Pastor shall also be a member of this group as a non-voting member.

-- Outline a ministry plan annually, for the congregation to ratify at the annual voter’s assembly, providing focus for the purpose of the congregation as stated in the constitution.
+2. Annually outline a ministry plan, in conjunction with the elders, for the congregation to ratify at the annual voter’s assembly, providing focus for the purpose of the congregation as stated in the constitution.

-- Appoint leaders of boards and committees and hire church staff as deemed necessary by the Policy and Governance Board, except the church secretary and elders.
+4. Appoint leaders of boards, committees, and hire church staff as deemed necessary by the Policy Board , except the church secretary and elders.

-- Oversee and execute authority over the appointed leaders and church staff, all other boards, committees, task forces, action teams, or other entities of the congregation, with the exception of the pastoral office, Board of Elders, and church secretary.
+7. The Policy Board shall oversee and have authority over the appointed leaders and church staff, all other boards, committees, task forces, action teams, or other entities of the congregation, with the exception of the pastoral office, Board of Elders, and church secretary.

 - Preside at all meetings of the Voters’ Assembly and the Policy and Governance Board.